The Implications Of Adopting A Worldlang

 - Sign languages would probably be unaffected by a spoken worldlang because sign languages offer advantages to deaf and hard-of-hearing people that a spoken worldlang could never offer.

 - It would be easier and cheaper to publish books, websites, movies, videogames, and other media to a wider international audience.
+This might lead to fewer media being published in natural languages.

-- It would cause the world to have a much higher number of interracial marriages and mixed-race children, thus causing new races to appear while the populations of the original human races decline in population faster than without a worldlang.
+- It would cause the world to have a higher number of interracial marriages and mixed-race children, thus causing new races to appear, while the populations of the original human races decline faster (than without a worldlang).1 For more information, see: The Effects of Race-Mixing on Humans.

 - Minority and endangered languages might become more endangered or climb closer towards extinction if the worldlang becomes the dominant language, unless they continue to maintain high social and cultural prestige within their cultures (depending on how the worldlang is implemented).